benburwell/active911/README.md

 Installation
 ------------

+Installation is simple: `npm install active911`.

-Add `active911` to your dependencies and run `npm install`.
-You can use it in your project by using
+You can use it in your project by adding `active911` to your dependencies and running `npm install`.
+Sample ping:

     var active911 = require('active911')('YOUR_APP_KEY', 'YOUR_API_KEY');